Medication Reconciliation Form

 Keep information traceable

-By including the names of the medications assessed, the sources used to create the BPMH, and the name and date of the BPMH creation, you help to improve your patient’s medical records for the next time they transfer care.
+By including the names of the medications assessed, the sources used to create the BPMH, and the name and date of the BPMH creation, you can help improve your patients' medical records for the next time they transfer care.

 Flowchart format

-A medication reconciliation is more than a single table and involves several steps each requiring your careful attention.
-To help aid this process, we have created this medication reconciliation form in a flowchart format- where medications identified as to be started or continued in the BPMH flow onto the reconciled medication list.
+A medication reconciliation is more than a single table and involves several steps requiring careful attention.
+To help aid this process, we have created this Medication Reconciliation Form in a flowchart format - where medications are identified as to be started or continued in the BPMH flow onto the reconciled medication list.

 Improve coordination of care

-This tool will prove invaluable for improving the coordination of your patient’s care.
-With a single, accurate source for your patient’s current medications, all of those involved in your patient’s care will benefit, including pharmacists, nurses, caregivers, or anyone else down the line who treats your patient.
+This tool will prove invaluable for improving your patient's care coordination.
+With a single, accurate source for your patient's current medications, all of those involved in your patient's care, including pharmacists, nurses, caregivers, and anyone else who treats your patient, will benefit.

 Reduce medication errors

-By identifying discrepancies in your patient’s BPMH you stop the error from propagating forward into your reconciled medication list.
-Within your multidisciplinary team, you can work on a solution to resolve each of these discrepancies, and ensure the reconciled medication list is as error-free as possible.
+By identifying discrepancies in your patient's BPMH, you can prevent the error from propagating into your reconciled medication list.
+Within your multidisciplinary team, you can work on a solution to resolve these discrepancies and ensure the reconciled medication list is as error-free as possible, significantly reducing the risk of adverse drug events and improving overall medication safety.

 Standardize the reconciliation process

-Medication reconciliations should be conducted for every patient when they are transferring care to a new provider, service, or location.
-As such, you may have to get very familiar with this process- and so having a standardized method of conducting these reconciliations will be an invaluable tool for you and your team.
+Medication reconciliation processes should be conducted for every patient when transferring care to a new provider, service, or location.
+As such, you may have to become very familiar with this process, and having a standardized method of conducting these reconciliations will be an invaluable tool for you and your team.

 What is medication reconciliation?